Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Potential Health Problems Linked with HFCS

-Many health problems have been linked with high consumption of this sweetener.
+Many health problems have been linked to high consumption of this sweetener.
 Here are three of the main health risks associated with it:

 Fructose from HFCS is converted to fat before it can be used.
 Since HFCS is used in such high quantities and in many foods, our bodies have trouble processing it correctly and it ends up as extra fat.
 Obesity is known to put people at risk for a whole host of health problems, including but not limited to diabetes and heart problems.